- This event has passed.

-COURSE DESCRIPTION: This five-day course covers the concepts and practical applications of sequence stratigraphy for oil and gas exploration, appraisal and production.
+COURSE DESCRIPTION: This four-day course covers the concepts and practical applications of sequence stratigraphy for oil and gas exploration, appraisal and production.
 All concepts are illustrated with examples of seismic, well-log, core, and outcrop data.
 The exercises emphasize the recognition of termination patterns, sequence stratigraphic surfaces and systems tracts on seismic lines, well logs and outcrops.
 The ultimate objective of the course is to provide the practitioner with tools and methodologies of sequence stratigraphy to effectively predict the presence and quality of reservoir, source rock and seal and define the key architectural elements of stratigraphic traps.

 - Learn to identify in well logs and seismic the different types of sequences and systems tracts.